-2.2a The Boston Region MPO's Central Vision
+2.2.1 The Boston Region MPO's Central Vision

-The MPO's central vision, as stated in the MPO's Long-Range Transportation plan, Paths to a Sustainable Region, both anticipates the future and responds to current needs.
-This vision has evolved over many years' engagement in metropolitan transportation planning-a process that includes technical analyses and other studies of transportation needs, as well as soliciting and incorporating the public's views.
-Its central vision guides the MPO in all of its work, and paints a picture of the desired, future-state for the region and its transportation network:
+The MPO's central vision, as stated in the MPO's Long-Range Transportation plan, Charting Progress to 2040, both anticipates the future and responds to current needs.
+This vision has evolved over many years' engagement in metropolitan transportation planning-a process that includes technical analyses and other studies of transportation needs and soliciting and incorporating the public's views.
+Its central vision guides the MPO in all of its work, and paints a picture of the desired, future state for the region and its transportation network: